 The official Pamir highway refers to the M41 highway that runs from Dushanbe to Khorog to Murgab to Osh.
 This would be the quickest and cheapest route, but not necessarily the best as there is so much more to see and do in the Pamirs.

 For a one week itinerary I can recommend my detailed post with my Pamir highway itinerary.
 Below I will give an overview of places to visit on your Pamir highway tour.

 Bartang & Jizeu valley

 Rushan lies mid way between Qalai-kumb and Khorog.
 From Rushan rather than following the road to Khorog you take the road along the Bartang river.
 The Bartang highway is about 400 kilometer and eventually reconnects with the M41 near Karakul.

 Highlights include the Jizeu trek and homestays in the villages along the valley.
 Gudara is the last village in the Bartang valley.
 After that the road is often closed for 4 by 4 vehicles due to landslides or snow.
 Most people return to Rushan to continue their journey to Khorog.

 Khorog is one of the biggest towns on the Pamir highway and not a bad place to stay a couple of days.
 While in most towns there is nothing else than basic homestays, Khorog offers a good choice of accomodation that is relatively comfortable.

-In Khorog you can even get your fast food fix at Mac Dolands or find good Indian food at Delhi Darbar restaurant.
+In Khorog you can even get your fast food fix at Mac Dolands (not a typing misstake) or find good Indian food at Delhi Darbar restaurant.
 Other highlights include a botanical garden and the new Ismaili center with its beautiful architecture.
 Also check if the Afghan border market is running when you are there on a Saturday.